KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

     Measure configuration dialog.

-A particular option for a measure is **Exclude from Total and SubTotal**: that checkbox excludes the measure from Total and SubTotal sums.
+A particular option for a measure is **Exclude from Total and SubTotal**: that checkbox excludes the measure from the sums of Total and SubTotal fields makin the relatives table cells empty.

 .. figure:: media/image211.png